openstack/nova-specs/specs/mitaka/implemented/rbd-instance-snapshots.rst

 rwx pool=images' to nova's ceph user capabilities is necessary.
 The 'ceph auth caps' command can be used for this [1].
-If these permissions are not updated, nova will continue using the existing full copy mechanism for instance snapshots because the the fast snapshot will fail and nova compute will fall back to the full copy method.
+If these permissions are not updated, nova will continue using the existing full copy mechanism for instance snapshots because the fast snapshot will fail and nova compute will fall back to the full copy method.

 Developer impact